 Some designers refer to this as the 80/20 rule.
 In other words, choose one style that will serve as the overarching presence in a room.
 This means that likely most of the furniture pieces and fixtures will adhere to one style, while a secondary style is reserved for statement furniture or accent pieces like art, table décor, or throw pillows.

-Margy of theoldhouseonmain puts this into practice by using vintage wooden furniture and artwork to anchor her primary style, and then incorporating our modern Lottie Upholstered Platform Bed Frame as a focal point.
+Put this into practice by using vintage wooden furniture and artwork to anchor primary style, and then incorporating our modern Lottie Upholstered Platform Bed Frame as a focal point.
 Collectively, the bedroom feels almost like a cottage style B&B, while the sleek silhouette and square-stitched upholstery of the bed gives it a slightly more modern spin.

 Oftentimes we don’t choose every piece of furniture or décor in our homes.
 Some of them find us unexpectedly, like the antique piano passed down from your great aunt or the giant, ornately framed landscape painting that came with your significant other when they moved in.
 When you have one piece that doesn’t work with the rest, your first instinct can be to try and hide it.
 But by instead turning it into a statement, it gives your space a wow factor while making your design choices feel intentional.